prikhi/mezzanine-dpaste/README.rst

 ==========

-MezzPaste is a `Mezzanine`_ app that integrates the Django pastebin `dpaste` into the framework.
+MezzPaste is a `Mezzanine`_ app that integrates the Django pastebin `dpaste`_ into the framework.
 It is functionally similar to the ``mezzanine.blog``.

 Usage
 ======

-First following the `dpaste instructions`_ for integrating dpaste into an existing Django project.
+First follow the `dpaste instructions`_ for integrating dpaste into an existing Django project.

 Then install this package using ``pip``::